vidformer

 Local:

+You can host a server yourself (here).
 Installing locally allows for accessing the local file system and saving video results.

 Local Install